chrismarget/az-subnets/README.md

 availability zones according to a user-selectable aggregation/summarization strategy.

 No resources are created by this module.
-Rather, it provides outputs appropriate for use in something like an `aws_subnet` resource block's `for_each` meta-argument.
+Rather, it provides outputs which can be consumed when creating resources.
 The number of subnets planned by this module is the product of the counts of availability zones and named networks.

 #### Example usage